Enterprise Hardware · DDR Trends

 Losers: DRAM Manufacturers (Sort Of)

-When Samsung announces end-of-life on DDR4 production lines—which analysts expect by late 2027—the secondary market will become the only source.
+When Samsung announces end-of-life on DDR4 production lines—which multiple analysts expect by late 2027—the secondary market will become the only source.
 Buyers who need DDR4 beyond that point should be stockpiling now.

 DDR4 End-of-Life: The Clock Is Ticking